 How Mudras Work

-My knowledge of mudras originally came from training as an Integrative Yoga Therapist with Joseph and Lilian LePage, authors of the forthcoming Mudras for Healing and Transformation.
+My knowledge of mudras originally came from training as an Integrative Yoga Therapist with Joseph and Lilian LePage, authors of Mudras for Healing and Transformation.